IBM/SalesEnablement-L4-watsonx-AssistantForZ/docs/Setup/creatingActions.md

     ![](_attachments/skill-error-1.png)

     This error appears to be an intermittent issue when a skill is first added.
 To resolve, add the skill to your personal skills catalog using the steps that follow.
+If you encounter the issue, try the steps that follow:

     1. Expand the main menu and select **Chat**.